dotnet/AspNetCore.Docs/aspnetcore/publishing/linuxproduction.md

 ## Configure a reverse proxy server

 A reverse proxy is a common setup for serving dynamic web applications.
-The reverse proxy terminates the HTTP request and forwards it to the ASP.NET Core application.
+A reverse proxy terminates the HTTP request and forwards it to the ASP.NET Core application.

 ### Why use a reverse proxy server?

 Kestrel is great for serving dynamic content from ASP.NET Core; however, the web serving parts aren’t as feature rich as servers like IIS, Apache, or Nginx.
 A reverse proxy server can offload work like serving static content, caching requests, compressing requests, and SSL termination from the HTTP server.
-The reverse proxy server may reside on a dedicated machine or may be deployed alongside an HTTP server.
+A reverse proxy server may reside on a dedicated machine or may be deployed alongside an HTTP server.

 For the purposes of this guide, a single instance of Nginx is used.
 It runs on the same server, alongside the HTTP server.
 Based on your requirements, you may choose a different setup.

 Because requests are forwarded by reverse proxy, use the `ForwardedHeaders` middleware from the `Microsoft.AspNetCore.HttpOverrides` package.
 This middleware updates `Request.Scheme`, using the `X-Forwarded-Proto` header, so that redirect URIs and other security policies work correctly.

-When setting up the reverse proxy server, the authentication middleware needs `UseForwardedHeaders` to run first.
+When setting up a reverse proxy server, the authentication middleware needs `UseForwardedHeaders` to run first.
 This ordering ensures that the authentication middleware can consume the affected values and generate correct redirect URIs.

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)